ewang2002-sandbox/ZeroRaidBot/README.md

 - [`master`](https://github.com/DungeoneerExalt/ZeroRaidBot/tree/master) - The developer's branch.
 Incomplete, unstable, and untested code will live here.
 - [`stable`](https://github.com/DungeoneerExalt/ZeroRaidBot/tree/stable) - Safe for production code.
 Code that is *generally* tested will live here.
 - [`preview`](https://github.com/DungeoneerExalt/ZeroRaidBot/tree/preview) - Similar to the `master` branch, but code that is in this branch should be able to compile.
 This branch contains preview features (testing features) that will probably make it to the `stable` branch.

+**NOTE:** If you intend on self-hosting, please read the link in `Setup Guide`.
+There is some important information.

 ## Setup Guide
 Please read this [first](https://github.com/DungeoneerExalt/ZeroRaidBot/blob/master/md_img/AGREEMENT.md).
 Once you do, there will be instructions on how to set this project up.